jastam-rgb/journ124-final-project/README.md

 To comb through my data, I first created filters to sort out any empty values and delete null data.
 Afterwards, I played around with pivot tables to identify interesting trends or relationships.

 1. I first looked at the relationship between gender and academic performance factors (CGPA, Exam Score, Study Hours per Day).
-I created averages for the performance factors and compared them against the gender category; ultimately, the difference between genders was negligible, with only a decimal point of difference between Female and Male.
+I created averages for the performance factors and compared them against the gender category; ultimately, the difference between genders was negligible, with only a few decimal points of difference between Female and Male.

 ![Pivot Table of Gender v.
 Academic Performance](genderpivot.png)